TahaElbedwihy/A03-1/README.md

 Fork - lets you have your own branch
 Tasks - Moving, renaming, creating files.
 Push- Sending committed changes to a remote repository.
 So others can access them.
+Merge Conflict- Merging branches that have competing commits.
+Git needs help to decide which changes to incorporate into the final merge.